 Losing a baby to a miscarriage is never something anyone wants to think about.
 Let alone talk about.
 But it happens every day.
 To women that we know.
 To women that we care about.
 And sometimes even to us.

 For what seems to be a small number of women, miscarriage is easy to recover from.
-It happens, they heal and they really only think of or mention it when the topic of miscarriage comes up.
-But for a large number of women, miscarriage is a tremendous loss that feels no different than having a death in the family.
-And that loss continues to sting for years and years after the fact.
-Especially at important times like the holidays.
+It happens, they heal, and they really only think of or mention it when the topic of miscarriage comes up.
+Miscarriage is a tremendous loss that feels no different from having a death in the family for many women.
+And that loss continues to sting for years and years after the fact, especially at important times like the holidays.

-The March of Dimes states “An estimated 50% of all pregnancies end in miscarriage before a woman has missed her period and 10-15% of recognized pregnancies will end in miscarriage.”
-So if you’ve never found yourself sitting across from someone who tells you they have miscarried, you likely will in the future.
+The March of Dimes states, “Miscarriage is very common.
+Some research suggests that more than 30 percent of pregnancies end in miscarriage, and many end before a person even knows they’re pregnant.”
+1 So if you’ve never found yourself sitting across from someone who tells you they have miscarried, you likely will in the future.

 So what IS the appropriate way to respond when someone tells you they have just miscarried?

-Well to get this answer, I asked several of my friends who have experienced miscarriage to tell me what they did and did not want to hear after their loss.
-And while no two women or men are identical in their feelings and some people are okay with things that others are not, there seemed to be 10 phrases that were commonly cited as more hurtful than helpful.
+I asked several friends who have experienced miscarriages to tell me what they did and did not want to hear after their loss.
+While no two women or men are identical in their feelings, and some people are okay with things that others are not, there seemed to be 10 phrases commonly cited as more hurtful than helpful.